loft-sh/vcluster/CONTRIBUTING.md

 ## Tests

-You can run the test suite with `./hack/test.sh` which should execute all the vcluster tests.
+You can run the unit test suite with `./hack/test.sh` which should execute all the vcluster tests.
+For running conformance tests, please take a look at [conformance tests](https://github.com/loft-sh/vcluster/tree/main/conformance/v1.20)